PjotrVr/Physics-Calculator/README.md

 # Physics-Calculator
 ## About
-Physics calculator for school, it's not really practical because code is divided in many sections for each formula
+Physics calculator for school, it's not really practical because code is divided in many sections for each equation